kemalkagankural/Q-A-Bootcamp/CucumberBootcamp/README.md

-# Ödevde yapılması istenenler:
+# Ödevde yapılması istenenler:<br/>
-1.image_id senaryo taslağından alınacak.
+1.image_id senaryo taslağından alınacak.<br/>
-2.sub_id ler senaryo taslağından alınacak.
+2.sub_id ler senaryo taslağından alınacak.<br/>
-3.Assertion en son vote ettiğim image id benim get edip boyutunu karşılaştırdığım adımda o image id mi var diye bakılacak.
+3.Assertion en son vote ettiğim image id benim get edip boyutunu karşılaştırdığım adımda<br/>
+o image id mi var diye bakılacak.

 ---------------------------------
-What is required to be done in the assignment:
+# What is required to be done in the assignment:<br/>
-1.image_id will be taken from scenario draft.
+1.image_id will be taken from scenario draft.<br/>
-2.sub_id will be taken from scenario draft.
+2.sub_id will be taken from scenario draft.<br/>
-3.Assertion the last image id I voted for is in the step where I get it and compare its size we'll see if he has an image id.
+3.Assertion the last image id I voted for is in the step where I get it and compare its size <br/>
+we'll see if he has an image id.

 ----------------------------------